2007-2012 Mazda CX-7: problems, reliability, models to avoid

 The 2.3L turbo engine offers plenty of power; the 0-60 mph time is around 7.8 seconds.
 The 2.5L engine provides adequate power for normal city driving.
 Overall, the CX-7 feels like a well put-together sporty wagon rather than an SUV.

-The 161-hp naturally aspirated (non-turbo) 2.5L engine (L5) is bulletproof with regular maintenance.
+The 161-hp naturally aspirated (non-turbo) 2.5L engine (code name L5) is bulletproof with regular maintenance.
 It has proven to be reliable and not very expensive to maintain.
-The 2.5L engine has been used in many Ford and Mazda products and even if it fails, it won't cost a lot to replace with a used unit.
-Unfortunately, the 2.5L engine is only available in front-wheel drive models.
-Both the 2.3L-turbo and 2.5L engines have a timing chain
+This engine has been used in many Ford and Mazda products.
+It's a simple double-overhead cam engine.
+Unfortunately, it's only available in front-wheel drive models.
+It has a timing chain

 Engine oil capacity: